PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 ### DLP in MS Teams
 DLP can be used in Teams to prevent users from sharing sensitive information through messages or files.

-## Retention Policies and Retnention Labels
+## Retention Policies and Retention Labels
 Retention policies and labels help orgs manage and govern info and keep it for a specified time before being permanently deleted.
 - Helps orgs comply with regs and internal policies
 - Reduces risk when there's litigation or a breach by deleting old data that you aren't required to keep